5 Celebrity’s Bio Books Like Greenlights

 2. Inside Out

 In her Surrender part, she says, What if everything didn’t happen to me, but for me, and I love that.
-She says so many great things at the end that you realize that she has come through it.
+She says so many great things at the end that you realize she has come through it.
 She went through over three years that her daughters weren’t speaking to her.
 You get to see many characters’ similarities and struggling themes similar to Greenlights.

 Inside Out